-- Gives you confidence and peace-of-mind
+- Provides you with confidence and peace of mind

-Types of Limited Slip Differentials (LSDs)
+Types of Limited Slip Differentials (LSD’s)

-One-way, two-way, and 1.5 way LSDs
+One-way, two-way, and 1.5-way LSD’s

-One-way: 1-way limited slip differentials are made to limit slip during either acceleration or deceleration.
+One-way: 1-way limited slip differentials are designed to limit slip during either acceleration or deceleration.
 These are most popular with front-wheel drive vehicles (FWD) because vehicles with a 1-way LSD can turn when the throttle is released.

 Clutch, Gear, and Cone Type Limited Slip Diffs

-Getting Your Limited Slip Differential
+Auburn Gears Limited Slip Differential

 While limited slip differentials are preferred over open differentials, many vehicles contain OEM open differentials.
 As for limited slip differentials, users prefer Auburn Gear as a manufacturer with roots extending back to 1901 and is one of the best-known and longest-lasting manufacturers with all USA operations under one roof.
 For years, they have supported the needs of OEM drive axle, WD’s, Retailers, and a few OEM manufacturers.